-- X-AT is more superior at off roading.
+- The Geolandar X-AT is more superior at off roading.

-- X-AT performance is way better in snow and mud as compared to that of KO2.
+- It performance is way better in snow and mud as compared to that of KO2.

-- X-AT is way better in terms of durability.
+- It is also way better in terms of durability.

 - In terms of price, X-AT costs more.